KeyAuth/KeyAuth-Discord-Bot/README.md

 ## **Bugs**

-If there's a problem with **running** the bot after following the instructions, please join the Discord server https://discord.gg/keyauth and submit the issue in the `#bugs` channel
+If there's a problem with **running** the bot after following the instructions, please report a bug here https://keyauth.cc/app/?page=forms

 Do **not** submit a bug report if you're having issues installing NPM packages.
 That has nothing to do with KeyAuth and you'll need to Google/YouTube your instillation error(s)